Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 mol.templateResidueFromSmiles('resname "BEN"', BEN_SMILES, addHs=True)
 ```

 The SMILES carries the **protonated** benzamidinium form (one of the amidine nitrogens is `[NH2+]`), which is the physiologically relevant state at pH 7.4.
-The RCSB chemical component for `BEN` is stored as the neutral amidine `N=C(N)c1ccccc1` - that's a starting point, but the SMILES you pass to `templateResidueFromSmiles` must encode the **protonation state at your target pH** with explicit formal charges.
+The RCSB chemical component for `BEN` is stored as the neutral amidine `N=C(N)c1ccccc1`, which is a starting point, but the SMILES you pass to `templateResidueFromSmiles` must encode the **protonation state at your target pH** with explicit formal charges.
 Templating the neutral form locks the wrong charges into the parameterization.

 You don't have to hand-edit the SMILES for the mid-chain case: when a residue is peptide-bonded on one or both sides, the function automatically strips the terminal `-OH` / `-OXT` that's absent in the bonded copy and retries the match.
 Full heavy-atom coverage and explicit hydrogens still work best.